fuankarion/Vision17/Lab11-TextonCNN/readme.md

 ## Cluster and GPU Access

-We have 4 gpus avilable for the whole group, therefore we must be very carefull on its usage.
-According to the class discusion, each group will be assigned to a single GPU, and a single 'uniandes account' per team will have access to the cluster infraestructre.
+We have 4 gpus available for the whole group, therefore we must be very careful on its usage.
+According to the class discussion, each group will be assigned to a single GPU, and only one 'uniandes account' per team will have access to the cluster infrastructure.

 The assignation is a follows
 - Guillaume's team -> GPU 0